Infinidat/infi.clickhouse_orm/docs/field_types.md

     engine = MergeTree('timestamp_date', ('id', 'timestamp'))

 ```

-:exclamation:**_This feature is supported on ClickHouse version 19.1.16 and above, codec arguments will be ignored by the ORM for ClickHouse versions lower than 19.1.16_**
+Note: This feature is supported on ClickHouse version 19.1.16 and above.
+Codec arguments will be ignored by the ORM for older versions of ClickHouse.

 Working with LowCardinality fields
 ----------------------------------
 Starting with version 19.0 ClickHouse offers a new type of field to improve the performance of queries
 and compaction of columns for low entropy data.

 [More specifically](https://github.com/yandex/ClickHouse/issues/4074) LowCardinality data type builds dictionaries automatically.
 It can use multiple different dictionaries if necessarily.
 If the number of distinct values is pretty large, the dictionaries become local, several different dictionaries will be used for different ranges of data.
 For example, if you have too many distinct values in total, but only less than about a million values each day - then the queries by day will be processed efficiently, and queries for larger ranges will be processed rather efficiently.